taylorjohn/rust/trie-md.md

 - IP routing tables (for longest prefix matching)
 - Solving word games (like finding all valid words in a Boggle board)
 - Storing a dictionary of words for quick prefix-based retrieval

+## Time Complexity

+- Insertion: O(m), where m is the length of the string
+- Search: O(m)
+- Starts with: O(p), where p is the length of the prefix

 The main advantage of tries is their ability to perform prefix-based operations very efficiently, which makes them superior to hash tables or binary search trees for certain types of string-based tasks.